tdworowy/kindle_highlights/md/150_Most_Famous_Poems_Emily_Dickinson_Robert_Frost_William_Shakespeare_Edgar_Allan_Poe_Walt_Whitman_and_many_more_(Poetry_House).md

       "Beware the Jabberwock, my son The jaws that bite, the claws that catch!
 Beware the Jubjub bird, and shun The frumious Bandersnatch!"

+      All in a hot and copper sky, The bloody Sun, at noon, Right up above the mast did stand, No bigger than the Moon.